Harshkamdar67/open-deep-research/README.md

 [Watch the video](https://youtu.be/fLB1cUaUdaY)

-Open Deep Research is an open-source alternative to OpenAI’s Deep Research, aiming to provide a robust research and data collection pipeline for large language model (LLM) projects.
+Open Deep Research is an open-source free alternative to OpenAI’s Deep Research, aiming to provide a robust research pipeline.
 This repository offers a modular Python-based approach for performing multi-step research tasks, scraping relevant content from the web, and generating comprehensive summaries or structured reports.

 ## Overview